JoinColony/colonyNetwork/docs/_Docs_GetStarted.md

 Navigate to `colonyNetwork/build/flattened/` to find the contracts you need to import to Remix.

-In Remix, you'll need to instantiate `flatIColonyNetwork.sol` to the `ColonyNetwork` address `0x79073fc2117dD054FCEdaCad1E7018C9CbE3ec0B` in order to create a new colony.
+In Remix, instantiate `flatIColonyNetwork.sol` to the `ColonyNetwork` address `0x79073fc2117dD054FCEdaCad1E7018C9CbE3ec0B`

 Use the address of your existing ERC20 token contract to `createColony()`, then immidiately use `getColonyCount()` to get your colony's ID.